foysalahmed10/Pepper-4D/README.md

   <img src="figures/temporal.jpg" width="95%">
 </p>

-Figure 11.
 Qualitative results of organ tracking on Pepper-4D using the TrackPlant3D framework.
 The figure presents two representative pepper growth sequences with manually labeled GTs.
 In each sequence, the 1st row shows the GTs of organ tracking; the 2nd row shows the instance segmentations as the input of TrackPlant3D (please note that the segmented organs are not aligned in the timeline); the 3rd row shows the result of TrackPlant3D.
 Only two regions are incorrectly tracked as they are highlighted with red dotted circles.

 ### Generating natural and vivid 3D plants